Jackson Hill, Jersey City: City Hall Annex and Public Safety Building

 In August 2014, the city initially approved a plan to enter an agreement with the Brandywine Corporation, which owns and manages the Hub, to build an annex to Jersey City City Hall.
-Brandywine would pay for construction, which the city estimates would cost between $14 million and $20 million, while the city would take care of maintenance and pay a rent of about $45 million over a period of twenty years.
-The city, which would lease the 60,000-square-foot facility from developer would then have the option to buy the annex for $1.
 A plan was approved in March 2015.
 The city hall annex opened in April 2018.

 The Department of Public Safety, which oversees the police and fire departments, opened offices at the Hub in Fall 2014.
 The city in agreed with Brandywine to build an eleven-story public safety building consolidating many services.
 Ground was broken in 2020.

 In 2016, zoning was changed to encourage a "restaurant row" around Communipaw Junction.